Harvey Birdman: Attorney at Law (video game): Reception

 The game received "mixed" reviews on all platforms according to the review aggregation website Metacritic.

 Maxim gave the game a score of three stars out of five and said that it was "actually funny, and unlike The Simpsons Game, it's actually fun to play.
 Game play is lifted straight out of Capcom's own Phoenix Wright series. [...]
 It's short enough that you can finish it in a couple of nights, but all the show's characters are in effect... along with their respective voice actors.
 Finally, the game's budget price (around $30) means there's no need to shout, 'I object!' when the game store clerk rings you up."

 However, The A.V.
 Club gave the PlayStation 2 version a C−, calling it "A decent rental, but not a wise investment."
 The New York Times gave the game an unfavorable review, stating that the game design was "just plain bad".

+1Up.com gave the Wii version a C and said that "The script, penned by two of the show's creators, feels like slapped-together B material, and the rare laugh-out-loud moments -- such as trench coat-clad spy Secret Squirrel's penchant for flashing -- are recycled from funnier capers on the original series."
+They also lament that the investigations outside the courtroom lack voice acting, causing certain jokes to fall flat.